 Secondary needs: offensive line, interior defensive line

 Jacksonville compounded the questionable decision to trade away A.J.
-Bouye for a fourth-round pick as part of their defensive fire sale by bringing in Darqueze Dennard rather than a cornerback with starting experience outside.
-In a vacuum, the Dennard deal is a good one.
-He has the 12th highest slot coverage grade among qualifiers over the past three seasons.
-The issue is that the Jaguars already have D.J.
-Hayden in the slot, a player who is coming off two consecutive grades of 74.0 or higher.
-The only cornerbacks with any kind of meaningful experience out wide are Tre Herndon, who earned a 54.1 coverage grade with the Jaguars in 2019, and Hayden, who saw his career take a massive step forward once he moved to the slot full-time with Jacksonville.
+Bouye for a fourth-round pick as part of its defensive fire sale by only replacing him with Rashaan Melvin (overall grades below 61.0 in each of the past two seasons).
+The only cornerbacks with any kind of meaningful experience out wide are Melvin, Tre Herndon (who earned a 54.1 coverage grade with the Jaguars in 2019) and D.J.
+Hayden, who saw his career take a massive step forward once he moved to the slot full-time with Jacksonville.

 The Jaguars’ offensive and defensive lines could use some help, as well.
 Left tackle Cam Robinson (54.8 overall PFF grade) and the right guard tandem of A.J.
 Cann (54.8) and Will Richardson (43.0) were the weakest links offensively, while the defensive line could use some reinforcements on the interior to pair with Taven Bryan’s promising sophomore campaign.
 As PFF's Mike Renner pointed out, however, targeting Derrick Brown with the ninth overall draft pick as many expect the Jaguars to do would likely be a mistake given the red flags he carries as a pass rusher.